smx-smx/demo-unsplash/README.md

 ![screenshot](doc/comments.png)

-Favourites can be viewer from the user menu in the top right corner
+Favourites can be viewed from the user menu in the top right corner

 ![screenshot](doc/favourites.png)